-3. Competitive situations
+2. Competitive situations

-If the circumstances specified in a reservation made in accordance with Rule 31.5(b)(i) relate to a competitive situation arising and such a situation arises, an offeror which wishes to set aside its no extension statement must:

-(a) make an announcement to this effect as soon as possible (and in any event within 4 business days after the day of the firm announcement of the competing offer) and send a notice to offeree company shareholders and persons with information rights at the earliest opportunity; and
+If the circumstances specified in a reservation made in accordance with Rule 31.5(e)(i) relate to a competitive situation arising and such a situation arises, an offeror which wishes to set aside its acceleration statement must make an announcement to this effect as soon as possible (and in any event within 4 business days after the date of the firm announcement of the competing offer).